Reinierandrew/nosql-challenge/README.md

 I found the top 5 establishments with rating value of '5' and lowest hygiene score, nearest to the restaurant added, "Penang Flavours"?

-__NOTE:__ I removed an isntance of 'hygiene score' of NONE as that is technically not a score.
+__NOTE:__ I removed an instance of 'hygiene score' of NONE as that is technically not a score.

 Finally I found the number of places in each Local Authority with a hygiene score of 0.